 It's back, and with a new new additions - including free entry - for 2021.
 The 80th year of the Yeoval Show will also have fireworks for the first time - and you can entry a draw to set them off.
 Talk about starting off your year with a bang.
 Yeoval Show, Warne Street, May 4, 8.30am entry opens to the public

 OK, so, it's not strictly something to do per se but there's fun to be had keeping an eye out for Chris Hemsworth (Thor) and Anya Taylor-Joy (Queen's Gambit) who are set to start filming a Mad Max prequel, Furiosa, in various NSW locations.
 It's still a bit of a mystery on where they will turn up, so keep your eyes peeled.
 Various

 This is a first-of-its-kind workshop for aspiring songwriters to go up a gear in creativity and technique, garner inspiration and motivation, foster connections and learn skills from some of the greats.
 The Regional Sessions will bring Australian folktronica singer/songwriter Sophie Payten, known professionally as Gordi, and Sydney-based singer/songwriter Ilan Kidron to town with more names to be added.
 Western Plains Cultural Centre on Tuesday June 15.
 Details and tickets at www.apraamcos.com.au with early bird tickets until April 28 unless sold our prior.

 Ever wanted to have a look inside your local fire station?
 Need some tips on home fire safety heading into the cooler months?
 Here's your chance.
 The Dubbo Fire Brigade will be doing firefighting demos and station tours.
 You'll find that firefighters do far more than just fight fires.
 Saturday, May 15, Dubbo Fire Brigade, 102 Wheelers Lane, 10am-2pm.

-Running an event you want the community to know about?
-Sends us details using this form
+Do you have an event you want to tell the community about?
+Send us the details here.